corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 A Java package namespace is case-insensitive and cannot be a sub-package of an existing registered namespace.
 See Oracle's guidelines for [naming a package](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html) and [naming conventions](https://www.oracle.com/technetwork/java/javase/documentation/codeconventions-135099.html#28840forguidelinesandconventions).

-To register a Java package namespace, you will need a signed certificate generated by the [Java keytool](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/keytool.html).
+To register a Java package namespace, you need a signed certificate generated by the [Java keytool](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/keytool.html).

 You can register the package by supplying a network parameters override configuration file via the command line, using the `--network-parameter-overrides` command.